labex-labs/open-source-labs/rust/rust-book/lab-ch10-02-traits/step9.md

 }
 ```

 Returning either a `NewsArticle` or a `Tweet` isn't allowed due to restrictions around how the `impl Trait` syntax is implemented in the compiler.
-We'll cover how to write a function with this behavior in "Using Trait Objects That Allow for Values of Different Types" on page XX.
+We'll cover how to write a function with this behavior in "Using Trait Objects That Allow for Values of Different Types".